frozenfoxx/puppet-hubot/README.md

 Known Issues:
 -------------
-Only tested on CentOS 6, but should be pretty agnostic.
+Only tested on Ubuntu 14.04 but should be flexible.
 Feedback/PRs appreciated!

 License: